mini-kep/intro/README.md

-This work is inspired by [St Louis FRED](https://fred.stlouisfed.org) and [Data Science Cookiecutter](https://drivendata.github.io/cookiecutter-data-science) and aims to provide open, timely, machine-readable data for reproducible analysis in economics.
+This work is inspired by [St Louis FRED](https://fred.stlouisfed.org) and [Data Science Cookiecutter](https://drivendata.github.io/cookiecutter-data-science) and aims to provide open, timely, machine-readable data.

 Poll
 ====